mycoopshop/signaturewiki/Statelessness.md

 * https://jsfiddle.net/twophayse/32fye262/1/

 # Code

+    /* You can, however, use the ref attribute inside a functional component as long as you refer to a DOM element or a class component:
+    */
     function CustomTextInput(props) {
     // textInput must be declared here so the ref can refer to it let textInput = React.createRef();